Primary

 Who can take part?

-All DfE-accredited ITT providers will be invited to choose participant(s) with responsibility for leading maths provision.
-Lead participants in this programme will be from the ITT community; they should be directly involved in ITT with a responsibility for maths.
+Participants with responsibility for leading maths provision and directly involved in ITT with a responsibility for maths.
 They will represent the various ITT providers across the hub region so may include HEI, SCITT and School Direct, and represent different phases of ITT including EYTS, QTS (primary and secondary), and post-16.

 What is involved?